NoorUlBaseer/Finance-Management-System/README.md

 #### Note:
 - Ensure MySQL server is running and accessible with the credentials provided in `application.properties` file.
+- You just need to create a database in MySQL Workbench.
+No need to create the tables in the DB.

 ### Frontend Setup